SambaCommunications/Samba-Android-SDK/README.md

 Callbacks may be executed on a background thread so in order to interact with the UI you need to move the processing on the main thread.
 This can be done so:

-create a Handler object and passing Looper.getMainLooper as parameter
+create a Handler object and passing Looper.getMainLooper as a parameter

 using Activity.runOnUiThread(Runnable)